 Seattle-born Keith Godchaux, keyboard player with The Grateful Dead, was killed in a Marin County California car crash today in 1980 at age 32.

 Ringo Starr started his first full tour since the breakup of The Beatles in front of 10,000 Texans in Dallas tonight in 1989 backed by the first of many “All Starr Bands“, including his brother-in-law Joe Walsh on guitar, The Beatles old friend Billy Preston on keyboards, and the “Big Man” from Bruce Springsteen’s E-Street Band, Clarence Clemons on saxophone.

 59 year old Paul McCartney, who’d lost the love of his life and first wife Linda Eastman McCartney to cancer three years earlier, proposed to 33 year old model and activist Heather Mills today in 2001 while on vacation in Britain’s Lake District, giving her a £15,000 diamond and sapphire engagement ring.
 She would cost him a lot more when they separated 5 years later, eventually getting some £25 million in their divorce settlement.

 A rare yellow 2003 Ferrari 575 Maranello with only 10,000 miles on the odometer sold at a classic car auction in England today in 2011 for a whopping £66,500, the price slightly inflated as it’s service record book had been signed by the car’s previous owner, Eric Clapton.

 Rock and Roll Birthdays

-Country and bluegrass singer, fiddle, and keyboard player Alison Krauss is 45, best known among Led Zeppelin fans as the woman Robert Plant wanted to tour with instead of joining his former bandmates on tour after their wildly popular London reunion in 2007.
+Country and bluegrass singer, fiddle, and keyboard player Alison Krauss is 46, best known among Led Zeppelin fans as the woman Robert Plant wanted to tour with instead of joining his former bandmates on one after their wildly popular London reunion in 2007.